jronallo/microdata_schemaorg_example/source/code4lib.html.md

 will be applied to `div#metadata` which contains all of the metadata.

-At this point the subjects and genres can be added as properties of the Photograph.
-Subjects map well enough to the "keywords" property of `Photograph`.
+At this point the subjects and genres can be added as properties of the `Photograph`.
+Subjects map well enough to the `keywords` property of `Photograph`.
+The older practice of using invisible `meta` keywords that had nothing to do with the content in the body were used to try to game the search engines, so they were ignored.
 These keywords are
-visible to users, so the values are less likely to be used to try to game search engines to rank for particular terms that had nothing to do with the content in the body in the way the use of invisible `meta` keywords in the `head` of a document were long ago.
+visible to users, so the values are less likely to be used to try to trick search engines to rank for particular terms.
 Google advises page authors to not mark up [non-visible content](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=176035) on the page, but to stick to adding microdata attributes to what is visible to users.